 2. Using Outdated Formatting

 The format of your cover letter is just as important as the format of your resume.
 An up-to-date format not only shows that you are paying attention to industry changes but that you really care about all the finer details you have included, down to the very format you use.
-You’ll find this guide to cover letter writing helpful if format and structure are a struggle for you.
+Therefore you’ll want to use a cover letter template that incorporates the latest trends.

 If you’re new to formatting or feeling a bit rusty, I recommend using the same format that you use to create your resume.
 The font size can vary a little, but the font type should remain the same as the resume.
 Ensure that the margins and the header are the same as the resume.
 You want to show one branded document that transitions smoothly from cover letter to resume.
 Consistency is the key here.
 Consistency will send a potential employer a subtle, but important message that you are someone who pays attention to the details.
 Talk about great first impression with very little effort!